 This commentary profiles the particular version of atypical spinal curvature that usually begins during early childhood.

 Since juvenile spinal curvature occurs so young, the chances are that it might reach a very severe stage, since the spine still has many years of growth left.
+The earlier onset occurs, the worse the condition has the potential to become for the young patient.

 Scoliosis is a condition which stabilizes as the spine matures, so the earlier the disorder develops, the greater the chances for it to enact significant changes in the spinal anatomy and produce potentially serious health consequences.